BrianWhelanDublin/milestone-project-3/README.md

   - As a repeat user, I would like to be able to like posts.
   - As a repeat user, I would like to be able to comment on posts.
   - As a repeat user, I would like to edit and delete my posts.
-  - As a repeat user, I would like to be able edit and delete my account.
+  - As a repeat user, I would like to be able to edit and delete my account.

 -  All users.

    - As a user, I would like to get feedback when I have completed an action on the site.
    - As a user, I would like to be able to contact the website owners if there is an issue.

 - Website owner

   - As the owner, I want the user to be able to find information easily.
-  - As the owner, I want the user to be able to sign up or login easily.
+  - As the owner, I want the user to be able to sign up or log in easily.
-  - As the owner, I only want users who have signed up and loged in to see the full post page.
+  - As the owner, I only want users who have signed up and logged in to see the full post page.
-  - As a site owner, I only want the user to be able to delete their own posts, or comments.
+  - As a site owner, I only want the user to be able to delete their own posts or comments.
-  - As a site owner, I want to be able to see how many user there are and how many posts.
+  - As a site owner, I want to be able to see how many users there are and how many posts.
   - As a site owner, I want the ability to delete any post regardless to who has written them, eg they are offensive etc.

 ### WireFrames